salvadormartin3z/salvadormartin3z/README.md

 ## Hi there 👋

 🌱I'm a Fullstack JavaScript Engineer with experience in TypeScript, and Python, and I've worked with frameworks like React, Angular, Express (Node.js) and Django.
-I enjoy learning new things and collaborating with others to create effective, scalable, and user-friendly solutions.
-I'm excited about the opportunity to help bring your ideas to life! 🔭
+I enjoy learning new things and collaborating with others to create effective, scalable, and user-friendly solutions. 🔭

 ## [![Portfolio](https://img.icons8.com/color/18/000000/domain.png) Portfolio](https://salvadormartin3z.netlify.app/)